pulp/pulpproject.org/_posts/2019-09-04-pulp-3-performance-blog.md

 ## Motivation

-As we all know, Pulp3 is under active development.
-So, it's predominant  to check the performance of the pulp3.
-Pulp team come up with a test plan and Red Hat Performance team tested these test cases.
+We want to investigate the performance of various Pulp3 operations including: Sync, Publish, Download, Content Listing, and Copy operations.Pulp team came up with a test plan and Red Hat Performance team tested these test cases.
 So, let’s discuss about the pulp3 performance in brief.

 ## Test environment